Chirag19/osm2cesium/README.md

 4. Some missing structures (compare to an underlying basemap, just need to select more with osmosis)
 5. No clamp to ground (may be possible with OSM2World elevation calculation and SRTM2OSM or see http://extract.bbbike.org/?format=srtm.osm.pbf# or download srtm and give a directory in prop.properties)
 6. Textures
+7. Consider other features like trees, roads, etc (but this complicates elevation calc, takes longer, makes gltf models much larger)